local

 · 1 min read

-After the Flood, a collaboration of The Texas Newsroom and PBS' Frontline, is an intimate and deeply reported look at the catastrophic Central Texas flooding that killed more than 130 people over the Fourth of July weekend in 2025.
+Key points The series, called After the Flood, is a collaboration between The Texas Newsroom and PBS' Frontline.
+This flooding resulted in significant loss of life, with over 130 people killed during the Fourth of July weekend in 2025.

 About this story